STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/Xwiki/XRENDERING-418.md

 fListener is an object which is made by init of CUT.
 Evocrash need to generate proper inputs for init to set the state of `fListener` properly

-# Frame 17
+## Frame 17
-## target line is covered
-Evocrash had problem for deeper frame ( Frame 16 )
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 16)

-# Frame 18
+## Frame 18
-## target line is not covered
+Target line is not covered.
-the target call is private.
-Evocrash try to access to target method by public callers of it (`onComment` method), and it was successful.
-But ...
-Evocrash got stock in line 174, because it is hard to generate proper `content` as input argument of `onComment()` to set state of the application.
+The target call is private.
+Evocrash tried to access to target method by public callers ( here `onComment`), and it was successful.
+However, Evocrash got stuck in line 174 because it is hard to generate proper `content` as input argument.

-# Frame 19
+## Frame 19
-## target line is covered
-Evocrash had problem for deeper frame ( Frame 18 ) Note that target call of this frame is `onComment` method which we mentioned it in Frame 18.
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 18) Note that target call of this frame is `onComment` method which we mentioned it in Frame 18.

-# Frame 20
+## Frame 20
-## target line is covered but there is no clue of deeper frames coverage
-the situation is similar to Frame 16
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 18) the situation is similar to Frame 16

-# Frame 21
+## Frame 21
-## Line is not covered
-the situation is similar to Frame 2 & 3
+Line is not covered.
+The situation is similar to Frame 2 & 3

-# Frame 22
+## Frame 22
-## Line is not covered
-Evocrash got stock on init of CUT
+Line is not covered.
+Evocrash got stuck in `<init>` of the target class.

-# Frame 23
+## Frame 23
-## line is not covered
+Line is not covered.
-the input arguments of target call is :
+The input arguments of target call is :
 ```
 comment(char[] ch, int start, int length)
 ```
-in all of the 5 rounds of experiment, Evocrash got stock in line 269 which is:
+In all of the 5 rounds of experiment, Evocrash got stuck in line 269 which is:
 ```
 String comment = new String(ch, start, length);
 ```